 I was halfway between Toronto and home – a 1600km journey – when I agreed to participate in the #LoveYourWood contest, sponsored by Rust-Oleum and Varathane.
 Sure, I was super exhausted.
 And yes, we had a stalled bathroom reno to complete.
 But the folks at Rust-Oleum have been so good to me: helping me give our bathrooms a facelift and tackle a million other projects, so of course I was on board!
 I didn’t even realize when I said yes that this was a contest with prize money on the line… I just like making things.

 Here’s the challenge: myself and 7 other bloggers were each mailed a mystery box of Varathane products, some truly random bits and bobs, and a small budget to makeover or build something cool:

 Almost immediately I chose the wire, rope, and sack of marbles, simply because I like a challenge (marbles?!?).
-In fact, I went out and bought 100 more feet of rope so I could create a bold, nautical side table.
+In fact, I went out and bought 100 more feet of rope so I could create a bold, DIY nautical accent table.
 Go big or go home right?
-I also stepped outside my comfort zone and refrained from adding my signature aqua, but I had no trouble dreaming up a surplus of ideas - which is always my problem.
+I also stepped outside my comfort zone and refrained from adding my signature aqua.

 Supplies for Making a Square Wood Table:

 - Three 1.5″ x 1.5″ pine lumber pieces (8 foot lengths)